 How do UV lamps work?

-UV light in water treatment: From large industries to simple household equipment, UV has been used in water treatment.
+UV light in water treatment: From large industries to simple household equipment, UV light has been used in water treatment.
 But what does an ultraviolet lamp really do?

-microorganisms that are exposed to a frequency of light, with a certain intensity and in a specific time, become sterilized and in some cases even roasted.
+The microorganisms that are exposed to a frequency of light, with a certain intensity and in a specific time are sterilized and in some cases even roasted.
 And here is a fact that we must keep in mind.
 UV rays from a STERILIZER, what they do is prevent bacteria and viruses from reproducing, very different from a UV biocide, whose purpose is to kill said microorganisms.

 What bacteria and viruses do UV affect?

 Usually it depends on the equipment, the size and the brand.
 But good brands usually have a visible catalog of all the microorganisms that affect their equipment.
 Trojan and Sterilight have them on their pages.

 Interesting Fact: UV tends to work where chlorine doesn't.
 There are some bacteria that are immune to chlorine because they have a shell that inhibits the oxidative effect of chlorine.

-One of the limitations of UV is that it only acts on what passes through the chamber, and if there is recontamination at the outlet, the UV no longer works.
+One of the limitations of ultraviolet systems is that it only acts on what passes through the camera.
+That is, if at the exit of this there is a recontamination, the uv no longer works.
 Unlike chlorine, which, being in contact with water all the time, does not have this limitation.

 To exemplify this, we attended a laboratory that complained about our uv sterilizer not working.
 It had a valve connected to a PVC tube that led to an outlet from where he took his samples (it should be noted that the valve and the PVC tube were after the UV equipment).
 The valve was large and had air inlets, PVC is not recommended because it is porous, it allows bacteria to fixate there and reproduce.
 When taking the water samples, they presented microorganisms because both the tube and the valve were contaminated and the UV was before them.